 Post-thrombotic (postphlebitic) syndrome

-Liquid and foam sclerotherapy techniques for the treatment of lower extremity veins
+Liquid, foam, and glue sclerotherapy techniques for the treatment of lower extremity veins

 The following organizations also provide reliable health information.

 - National Heart, Lung, and Blood Institute